This post may include affiliate links. Thank you for your support.

 I kid you not, this dish is SO downright delicious it will turn even the biggest brussels sprouts hater into a convert FOR LIFE. ⬅️ Mark my words.

-About these brussels sprouts with maple
+About these brussel sprouts with maple syrup

 Why you’ll love this recipe

-• Meal-Prep Friendly – Get a jump on your holiday preparations by pre-roasting the sprouts a day ahead.
+• Meal-Prep Friendly.
+Get a jump on your holiday preparations by pre-roasting the sprouts a day ahead.
 When it’s time to serve, toss them in maple, pop them back in the oven for a quick spell, and they’ll come out perfectly caramelized.

-Ingredients for maple brussels sprouts
+Ingredients for maple syrup brussel sprouts

 These maple brussel sprouts require just a handful of ingredients to make.
 Here’s what you’ll need: